Arturo Pérez-Reverte: Writing

 Pérez-Reverte was elected to seat T of the Real Academia Española on 23 January 2003; he took up his seat on 12 June the same year.

-Themes such as the hero's tiredness, adventure, friendship, the journey as danger, death as the last journey, and culture and memory as the only salvation that allows understanding reality, enduring pain and knowing the identity of the person and the world are frequent in his novels.
+Themes such as the hero's tiredness, adventure, friendship, the journey as danger, death as the last journey, culture and memory as the only salvation that allows understanding reality, enduring pain and knowing the identity of the person and the world are frequent in his novels.
 The writer's view of existence in general is bleak.
 He hates Christian humanism and believes that pagan philosophy has a more accurate view of the world.
 Typical Revertian characters are the weary hero in hostile territory with a dark past and the femme fatal.
-Among the traits of the characters, the moral ambiguity stands out.
+Among the traits of the characters, moral ambiguity stands out.